josuec8a/AspNetCore.Docs/aspnetcore/grpc/test-apps.md

 The preceding example:

 * `-d` argument specifies a request message with JSON.
-A `name` value is sent to the server. `-d` argument must come before the server address and method name.
-Escaping the JSON string argument will vary depending on whether you're using powershell, cmd, bash, etc.
+This argument must come before the server address and method name.
 * Calls the `SayHello` method on the `greeter.Greeter` service.
 * Prints the response message as JSON.